getsentry/spangen/README.md

   --segments-without-root
                     the percentage of segments without an explicit root span (0..100)
-  --number-of-orgs  the number of organizations.
+  --orgs            the number of organizations.
-  --number-of-projects
-                    the number of projects per organization.
+  --projects        the number of projects per organization.
   --help, help      display usage information
 ```